-The Registrars Committee of the American Alliance of Museums (RC-AAM) is the largest of 13 Professional Network Committees (formerly the Standing Professional Committees) of the American Alliance of Museums (AAM), formerly the American Association of Museums.
+The Registrars Committee of the American Alliance of Museums (RC-AAM) is one of the largest of 22 Professional Network Committees (formerly the Standing Professional Committees) of the American Alliance of Museums (AAM), formerly the American Association of Museums.
 The RC-AAM is a membership group of those responsible for, or interested in, the management of cultural heritage collections and exhibitions.
 RC-AAM has a domestic and international membership of approximately 950 members; a listserv with over 2000 members; and a very active website.
 The organization, begun by just a handful of registrars at an AAM Annual Meeting, was formally established in 1976.

 Within the AAM structure there are six regional associations; each region has a Registrars Committee that works under the RC-AAM umbrella.